chapman-mcd/Starbucks_Sandbox/README.md

 - _**The best offer is the one that yields maximum return for Stuckbars.**_

-I achieve this goal by determining the best-performing overall offer, and by looking through the customer base for subsets who respond better to a different offer.
+I achieve this goal by determining the best-performing overall offer, looking through the customer base to find subsets who respond better to different offers, and applying supervised learning through a tensorflow neural net to predict the best offer to present to each customer.

 ## Dependencies

-This project depends on `numpy`, `pandas`, `matplotlib`, `seaborn`, `jupyter` and `progressbar2` libraries.
-Also in the repository is an incomplete attempt to use supervised learning on the dataset (left incomplete due to project deadlines).
-This supervised learning portion is built on `tensorflow`.
+This project depends on `numpy`, `pandas`, `matplotlib`, `seaborn`, `jupyter`, `tensorflow`, `scikit-learn` and `progressbar2` libraries.

 ## Installation